 Reviewer Feedback ProgrammeWe regularly survey reviewers to get a better understanding of their needs and how we’re doing when it comes to meeting them.
 Findings from the Reviewer Feedback Programme help us to improve the reviewing experience.
 For example 90% of reviewers said they would like to be able to see the final decision and other reviewers’ comments on a paper, so we added this functionality.
 The Reviewer Feedback Programme monitors Pubmedhouse’s performance from the perspective of reviewers on Pubmedhouse journals.
 We’ll ask you about various aspects of EES and other aspects of reviewing via an online survey.
 Areas of interaction and support are measured and reported regularly.
 Pubmedhouse’s performance is benchmarked against that of other publishers.
 If you have been asked to complete our Reviewer Feedback Programme online survey, we strongly recommend you complete it to make sure your voice is heard.

-Medical Science is a peer-reviewed, open access, online journal - the official publication of CMRA.
+Medical Science is a peer-reviewed, open access, online journal - the publication of NHRWS.